Ealise611/holbertonschool-hbnb/hbnb/TESTING.md

 ## 2. Validation Implementation

-Basic validation checks have been implemented for all entity models as required by Task 6.
+Basic validation checks have been implemented for all entity models.
 The following validation rules are enforced:

 ### 2.1 User Model Validation